ariakit/ariakit/packages/reakit/src/Popover/README.md

   When an element is `disabled`, it may still be `focusable`.
 It works similarly to `readOnly` on form elements.
 In this case, only `aria-disabled` will be set.

+<details><summary>3 state props</summary>

+> These props are returned by the state hook.
+You can spread them into this component (`{...state}`) or pass them separately.
+You can also provide these props from your own state logic.

 - **`visible`**
   <code>boolean</code>